DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## Bruh - Austin
 - Revisit the power sounds entirely
 	- Having a one-shot sounds for charging the power is not gonna work.
-We need a looping SFX for charging the power and a one-shot for releasing the power.
 We don't think the sound for this right now fits.
+	- Instead, we will have a looping sound effect when the player is charging their power.
+This way, the pl
 	- We also need a different sound for when a power is done cooling down.
 We don't think the sound for this right now fits.
 -